lubosgarancovsky/LifeSim/README.md

 When he has a need to eat or drink, he first looks into his inventory for resources.
 Only if its empty, he starts looking outside for new resources.

 ### Movement
-For movement, actors use an **A* pathfinding** alghoritm.
+For movement, actors use an **Astar pathfinding** alghoritm.
 They navigate a subgrid of a world grid.
 This subgrid is calculated based on a `viewrange` of an actor.
 If a viewrange is 4, then the viewrange subgrid is (4 + 1) * (4 + 1) tiles big and centered around an actor.
 This means, that in this situation, actor is able to see 4 tiles to the left 4 tiles to the right, 4 tiles up, and 4 tiles down.
 The extra tile in the equation is the one he is standing on.